-This book analyses India’s middle class recognising the diversity within this class, the people, their practices, and the production of spaces.
+This book analyses India’s middle class by recognising the diversity within the class, the people, their practices, and the production of spaces.

-This book will be of interest to scholars and researchers of sociology, economics, development studies, public policy, and South Asian studies.
+This book will be of interest to scholars and researchers of sociology, economics, development studies, public policy, social work, and South Asian studies.

 Table of Contents